 We provide Commercial Property services in the following areas:

 Whatever the size of your business, our Commercial Property Lawyers offer practical legal advice on a wide range of commercial property issues including:

 At the outset of each project we work closely with our clients to clearly understand their business objectives.
 The combination of our legal expertise, straightforward advice and cost effective service has ensured that clients return and recommend our service to others.
-These clients include Local Authorities, Housing Developers, Leisure Operators, Housing Associations, Property Investors, Charities and many owner managed businesses.
+These clients include Pension Scheme Administration, Private Developers, Leisure Operators, Property Investors, Charities and many owner managed businesses.

 We would always strongly recommend carrying out the full range of searches when either purchasing or leasing a property.
 In fact, if you are obtaining bank finance then it is usually a requirement of the lender.

 There are a range of searches that we would recommend including local authority, coal, drainage, chancel repair liability and environmental searches to name but a few.
 Our team of experts can explain the nature of these searches as well as any additional searches that may be relevant to your transaction.

 Stamp Duty Land Tax (SDLT) is payable to HMRC on purchases and leases reaching a certain threshold.
 The current SDLT threshold for commercial property is £150,000.
 For leases, the SDLT payable will be calculated based on the length of the lease term, the annual rent, and any premium paid for the lease.